TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals: Tracking and Planning Problem Formulation

 \section{Tracking and Planning Problem Formulation}

 Real-time tracking requires an online estimator and a dynamic planning method.
-This section presents our tracking and localizing formulation under a principled framework of a Bayesian filter for tracking and POMDP for planning strategy.
+This section presents our tracking and localizing formulation under the theoretical frameworks of a Bayesian filter for tracking and POMDP for planning strategy.